ganeshkbhat/which-fileextension/README.md

 # detect-fileextensions

-detect if a file extentsion is text/ binary or file is text/ binary
+detect if a file extension is text/ binary or file is text/ binary

 * detect file extensions
 * check your file extension using provided string or array